neeravporiya02/ReactJs_Blog/README.md

 3. Have also used an NPM Library for Twitter API
 ### `npm install --save react-twitter-embed`

+## Available Scripts (Once all the dependecies are there, we can run the code by)
+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 # NOTE: (Warnings received)
 You may recieve a Error 429() <br />
 This error occurs when we hit the 3rd party api multiple times in a short period of time.